top of page

 RELATIONSHIP CONCERNS

-• Your responses to conflict.
+• Your responses to relationship conflict.

-• Experiences of any form of betrayal.
+• Experiences of betrayal.

 • Your experiences of unequal relationships, or differing expectations.